apexskier/nova-extension-utils/CONTRIBUTING.md

 This project has comprehensive tests using [Jest](http://jestjs.io).
 Because this project isn't run directly, it's important that any changes are tested.
 Remember that the Jest test environment is _not_ the Nova execution environment, so many things will need to be mocked.

-You can debug using tests---see the [Jest troubleshooting documentation](https://jestjs.io/docs/en/troubleshooting).
+You can debug using tests—see the [Jest troubleshooting documentation](https://jestjs.io/docs/en/troubleshooting).

 ## Pull Requests